laurenalto/SAMEE/README.md

 ## Dependencies

-The Samee app relies on the following dependencies:
+The SAMEE app relies on the following dependencies:

 - `streamlit`: The core library used to create the web application.
 - `streamlit_extras`: Provides the rain effect used in the Prepare for Sleep section.